 - Did you know that KRA Set To Start Digital Revenue Tracking

 Ali: This is true.
 As the private sector, we still don’t engage the government enough and when bills are put in place, we are surprised.
 We keep talking about having a seat at the table.
 The thing is, if you do not have a seat at the table, then you are on the menu.
 And if you are on the menu, you are food.
 Any last words of wisdom?

-Dr Getao: When it comes to the cost of internet, yes, is about taxation; but there is also the technical architecture.
+Dr Getao: When it comes to the cost of the internet, yes, is about taxation; but there is also the technical architecture.
 You need to have one that delivers cost efficiency in the delivery of the network.
-That is why we need a plan and the technical capacity.
+That is why we need a plan and technical capacity.

-Some of the inefficiency is caused by each building their own infrastructure instead of sharing.
+Some of the inefficiency is caused by each building its own infrastructure instead of sharing.
 That creates a lot of wastage.
 We are working with bodies such as TESPOK, to encourage the public and private sectors to share infrastructure and deliver it in a cost-efficient manner.

 We are also doing what we can to allow those who cannot to access the internet freely.

 One of the reasons some countries are ahead of us is, they convert their local innovations into manufacture.
 They not only deliver it cost-effectively in their own country, but they also earn and grow the economy by exporting what they manufacture.
 We have a lot of potential in this area.

 Prof. Ndemo: The government has done quite well with respect to digitisation.
 There is an inverse relationship between cost and demand.
 The greater the demand the greater the private sector investment and the lower the cost.
 We need intensified digitalisation.
 Now that we have seen the possibilities of crises like COVID-19, we need to create demand for the private sector to invest and lower the cost of connectivity.
 We have benefitted in understanding why we need the Internet.